lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/06iot/iot.rst

 From the webpage, calls will be generated with the format:

 http://192.168.7.2:8081/ledRed/on

 or

 http://192.168.7.2:8081/ledRed/off

 For the above example, *ledRed* is the “deviceName” and *on* or *off* are examples of possible “action”.
 Those routes will be identified and properly “worked”.
 The main steps are:

 * Convert the string “ledRED”, for example, on its equivalent GPIO pin.
 The integer variable ledRed is equivalent to P9_14.
 We store this value on variable “actuator”
 * For each actuator, we will analyze the “action”, or “command” and act properly.
-If “action = on” for example, we must use the command: GPIO.output(actuator, GPIO.HIGH)
+  If “action = on” for example, we must use the command: ``f.write("1")``
 * Update the status of each actuator
-* Update the variable library
 * Return the data to index.html

-Let’s now create an index.html to show the GPIO status of each actuator and more important, create “buttons” to send the commands:
+Let’s now create an *index.html* to show the GPIO status of each actuator and more importantly, create “buttons” to send the commands:

 .. _flask_index3: